Expires end of January 2021

 The operation is performed under a general or spinal anaesthetic.
 The operation usually takes less than an hour.

 Your surgeon will place a resectoscope (a small operating telescope) into your urethra.
-They will make small cuts in the neck of your bladder to relieve the pressure.
+They will make small cuts in the neck of your bladder where the prostate is restricting the flow of urine.
+This will open the neck of your bladder to relieve the pressure and improve the flow.

 What complications can happen?